The Black Lash

-Premise
+Plot

 Fuzzy finds himself separated from Lash who is posing as one of the Dalton Gang with undercover range detective Lem Woodruff.
 Fuzzy teams up with the pair to find themselves facing Duce Rago who has only served 6 months of a life sentence.
 In addition to taking on Duce's gang they set their sights on the justice system that let Duce loose.